Clearing of protected plants

-- clearing to manage encroachment or manage weeds in accordance with a vegetation clearing code under the Vegetation Management Act 1999
+- clearing to manage encroachment or manage weeds in accordance with a vegetation clearing code under the Vegetation Act

 - clearing for routine maintenance of infrastructure (such as buildings, roads, stockyards, fences and vehicular tracks)

-- re-clearing (for up to 10 years) of an area that was lawfully cleared under the Nature Conservation Act 1992.
+- re-clearing (for up to 10 years) of an area that was lawfully cleared under the Act.

 The General Exemptions Information Sheet (PDF, 216KB) will help you work out whether a general exemption applies to your proposed clearing.

-The flora survey trigger map identifies high-risk areas for endangered, vulnerable or near threatened plants.
+The flora survey trigger map identifies high-risk areas for threatened or near threatened plants.
 That means one of these plants has been found in the area or that it contains habitat that is highly likely to have one or more endangered plants.

 When clearing outside a high risk area, you need to keep a copy of the flora survey trigger map for five years from the day the clearing starts and you must clear within 12 months of obtaining the copy of the map.
-These requirements are different for projects that need an environmental impact statement—see section 261Z of the Nature Conservation (Wildlife Management) Regulation 2006.
+These requirements are different for projects that need an environmental impact statement.

 What if the plants I want to clear are within a mapped high risk area?